High-Energy Concentration for Federated Learning in Frequency Domain

-Studies show that increasing instance increments under the same storage budget contributes to improved performance \cite{33,34}.
+Studies show that increasing instance increments under the same storage budget contributes to improved performance \cite{33}\cite{34}.
 To this end, a low-frequency-based curriculum-style communication strategy is designed, aiming to improve communication efficiency while ensuring no performance degradation.
-Specifically, the low-frequency-based curriculum-style communication strategy is employed to send synthetic data, with the variation in cumulative communication costs illustrated in the Appendix.
+Specifically, the low-frequency-based curriculum-style communication strategy is employed to send synthetic data.
 This strategy evenly divides the entire communication process into four stages, where the instance increment follows a linear growth pattern with a coefficient of $m$, making it progressively easier to train the global model on the server.
 The global model parameter update expression is as follows:

-where $L(\mathrm{w}_t)$ is expanded as follows:
+where $\mathcal{L}(\mathrm{w}_t)$ is expanded as follows:

 where $N$ is the total number of synthetic data samples.
 It can be seen that according to the curriculum strategy, the value of $N_{k,c}$ is as follows: